markdgo/react-native-android-wifi/README.md

   "BSSID": "The address of the access point", "capabilities": "Describes the authentication, key management, and encryption schemes supported by the access point" "frequency":"The primary 20 MHz frequency (in MHz) of the channel over which the client is communicating with the access point", "level":"The detected signal level in dBm, also known as the RSSI.
-(Remember its negative)", "timestamp":"Timestamp in microseconds (since boot) when this result was last seen" }
+(Remember its a negative value)", "timestamp":"Timestamp in microseconds (since boot) when this result was last seen" }
 */